andrewcooke/bnum/README.md

 ...     baz  # = 'baz' - implicitly the name, since no mixin used
 ```

-The only value you cannot have is `None` (that will be treated as a missing
+The only value you cannot have is `None`, which will be treated as a missing
-value and an implicit value supplied - the name by default).
+value and replaced by an implicit value.

 Finally, you can implement support for alternative implicit values: